Back to the articles list

 If you are more tempted by a more gourmet art form, the very original Edwart chocolatier (244, Rue de Rivoli) offers chocolate making workshops for all.
 Slip into the shoes of a chocolatier and leave with your creations and even a diploma!
 On reservation at +33 (0) 9 81 93 48 92

 If you are looking for a fun activity that boosts the curiosity of the whole family by combining culture and active leisure, go for a happy treasure hunt, which will allow y discover the history of the streets of Paris without being bored.
 This activity, which will delight young and old, is particularly recommended for a family getaway.
 Just download the application in advance on your Smartphone.
 Balad Enigm offers 15 fun rides with puzzles, games and challenges to share with the family.
 And if the weather is less favourable than expected, you can conceal yourself in the shelter.
-From the Hotel Napoléon, hop on Bus 22, the Charles De Gaulle Etoile Friedland stop is located a few steps away and will take you to Opéra, where you can reach the starting point of this beautiful adventure, at 1 bis Boulevard des Italiens.
+From the Hotel Baume, hop on the Metro 4, the Odéon stop is located a few steps away and will take you to Strasbourg Saint-Denis, then take the Line 9 to Richelieu-Drouot, where you can reach the starting point of this beautiful adventure, at 1 bis Boulevard des Italiens.

 Dare to Hoverboard with your family